Lead Times Variability and Supply Chain Resilience

 Target Lead Times (LT)

-- Step 1: replenishment orders are created in the ERP
+- Step 1: Replenishment orders are created in the ERP

-- Step 2: orders are transmitted to the Warehouse Management System
+- Step 2: Orders are transmitted to the Warehouse Management System

-- Step 3: orders are prepared and packed by warehouse teams
+- Step 3: Orders are prepared and packed by warehouse teams

 For each step, you have a target lead time and a cut-off time.